Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

-\textit{Response to perturbations}\\ To better understand the differences between pulled, pushed, and locked invasions, we examined their response to perturbations.
-In particular, we determined how the effect of a small perturbation decays in time and whether the system returns to unperturbed state in the long time limit.
-Perturbations were implemented after the invasion reached a steady state by replacing~$c$ with~$c + \epsilon c(1-c)$.
+To better understand the differences between pulled, pushed, and locked invasions, we examined how they respond to perturbations.
+In particular, we were interested in how the effect of a small perturbation decays in time and whether this effect vanishes at long times or not.
+To this end, we simulated invasion profiles until they reached a steady state and then perturbed the population density by replacing~$c$ with~$c + \epsilon c(1-c)$.
 We then examined the difference in~$c(t,x)$ for perturbed and unperturbed copies of the system.

 We expected that a perturbation of pulled and pushed fronts should lead to a nonzero shift of the front profile.
 This expectation follows from the following argument.
 The movement of unlocked fronts is described by a continuous function~$c(x-vt)$, which is a solution of Eq.~(\ref{eq:dsdt}).
-Because~$c(x-vt)$ is continuous and~Eq.~(\ref{eq:dsdt}) is translationaly invariant,~$c(x-vt+\mathrm{const})$ is also a solution that must describe the front propagation from different initial conditions.
+Because~$c(x-vt)$ is continuous and~Eq.~(\ref{eq:dsdt}) is translationally invariant,~$c(x-vt+\mathrm{const})$ is also a solution that must describe the front propagation from different initial conditions.
 Given that perturbed and unperturbed systems have slightly different initial conditions their long-time behavior should in general be different by a shift along the~$x$-axis.
-Our simulations, shown in Fig.~\ref{fig:perturbations}, confirmed that a non-zero phase difference for pushed and pulled waves for small perturbations, but showed a different behavior for locked invasions.
+To determine the shift, first we fit the perturbed and unperturbed profiles using cubic splines, and then found the shift along the x-axis which minimized the differences between the profiles.
+We called this quantity the phase difference,~$\Delta_{\infty}$, between the asymptotic profiles.
+In simulations, we waited for $10^{5}$ generations after the perturbation before fitting the splines by using profiles from $10^{3}$ generations.
+Our simulations, shown in Fig.~\ref{fig:perturbations}, confirmed a non-zero phase difference for pushed and pulled waves for small perturbations, but showed a different behavior for locked invasions.
 Locked fronts returned to their unperturbed positions provided the perturbation did not exceed a certain threshold; otherwise, the position of the front was shifted by an integer number of patches.
 This difference between locked and unlocked waves is not surprising.
 The former has a discrete number of distinct steady-state profiles in which the front can settle.
 Each of these steady-state fronts has a nonzero basin of attraction, so a perturbation must exceed a certain threshold to force the invasion from one steady state into another.